Black Lips: Side projects

 Ian St. Pe has a project called Saint Pé.
 St. Pe also plays guitar in another band called Diamond Rugs, which features members of Deer Tick, Dead Confederate, Los Lobos, and Six Finger Satellite.
 Diamond Rugs will be releasing their debut album on Partisan Records in 2012.
 Jared Swilley provides guitar and vocals for The Gaye Blades, who have released two 7-inches on Rob's House Records and an LP on Norton Records.
 In late Summer 2008 band member Bobby Ubangi was diagnosed with small cell lung and brain cancer.
 He died in Summer 2009 and is referred to in the Black Lips songs "Dirty Hands" and "I'll Be With You."
 Under the name Old King Cole Younger, Cole Alexander released a split single on Rob's House Records with Bradford Cox of Deerhunter performing under the name of Atlas Sound.
 Cole Alexander and Bradford Cox also have a project called Ghetto Cross.
 Joe Bradley produced a rap group called Incoqnekro.
 They recorded an album titled Incoqnekronomicon, which was released online in 2009.

 Three Black Lips, Cole Alexander (vocals), Jared Swilley (bass) and Joe Bradley (keyboards), perform as ghost-rock band The Spooks.
 Bradford Cox of Deerhunter and Deerhunter collaborator Adam Bruneau are among the Atlanta musicians to play in The Spooks.
 The Spooks formed in 2002 to play Halloween shows.
 The band members wear white sheets on stage, and performances have included blood, animal parts and a chainsaw.
 They began recording songs for an album in 2004, and their first LP, Death From Beyond The Grave, was released by Die Slaughterhaus in late 2008.

-Cole Alexander and Curtis Harding (Cee Lo Green's former back-up singer/writer) have been working on a project titled Night Sun More recently, Alexander and his bandmte Zumi Rosow have performed as the Los Angeles-based duo Crush.
+Cole Alexander and Curtis Harding (Cee Lo Green's former back-up singer/writer) have been working on a project titled Night Sun More recently, Alexander and his bandmate Zumi Rosow have performed as the Los Angeles-based duo Crush.